NLnetLabs/routinator/doc/manual/source/output-formats.rst

           For each trust anchor, it will print the number of verified ROAs and VRPs, router certificates and keys, as well as ASPAs.
-Note that router keys and ASPAs will only be verified and included in the totals if you have enabled :ref:`advanced-features:bgpsec` and :ref:`advanced-features:aspa`, respectively.
+Note that router keys and ASPAs will only be included in the totals if you have enabled :ref:`advanced-features:bgpsec` and
+          :ref:`advanced-features:aspa`, respectively.

           .. code-block:: text